cerner/fhir.cerner.com/content/cds_hooks.md

 For more information on CDS Authorization best practices, see [this page](https://cds-hooks.org/best-practices/#jwt).

 ### Service Response ###
-When the specified condition(s) in the EHR are met, the CDS Hooks Server will make a GET request to the provided service url.
+When the specified condition(s) in the EHR are met, the CDS Hooks Server will make a POST request to the provided service url.
 The CDS service should return an array of cards formatted according to the [CDS Service HTTP Response specification](https://cds-hooks.hl7.org/1.0/#http-response).

 #### Example Response from a CDS Service ####